trangtph/reproducible-practice/README.md

-# simple-r-project
+# Tulip project PMHD

-This simple project structure template repository is adapted from the [Good Enough Project](https://github.com/bvreede/good-enough-project) Cookiecutter template by Barbara Vreede (2019).
+This is an exercise for the course "Best Practice in writing reproducible code".

 ## Usage